microsoft/Project-Yellowstone-Documentation/business-central/purchases/moving-averages.md

 - Purchase Line

-## Data used in the Moving Average report
+## Data used in the Moving Averages report

-Data from the following tables are used on the *Moving Average* report
+Data from the following tables are used on the *Moving Averages* report
 - Value Entry
 - Purchase Line